realA10001986/Time-Circuits-Display/README.md

 This image shows the HTU31D PCB's back side.
 Connect (shorten) those two pads in order to change the address.
 It looks similar on the TMP117.

 For Rotary Encoders, see [here](#configuration).

-#### Multiple i2c devices

-If going by the book, multiple i2c devices should be daisy chained; however, I had sensors, speedo and GPS receivers run in parallel without issues for months.

-Note that you can only use one per device type (temperature/humidity sensor, light sensor, GPS receiver, Speedo display) at a time.
-While two rotary encoders are supported, they must be [configured](#configuration) properly.

 ## Appendix C: Time zones